chinapedia/wikipedia.abstract.en/Page/School.md

 Europe

-1887_Bettannier_Der_Schwarze_Fleck_anagoria.jpg's 1887 painting _La Tache noire_ depicts a child being taught about the "lost" province of Alsace-Lorraine in the aftermath of the Franco-Prussian War – an example of how European schools were often used in order to inoculate Nationalism in their pupils.]]
-Bundesarchiv_B_145_Bild-F079063-0034,_Bonn,_Gymnasium,_Chemieunterricht.jpg, Bonn, 1988]] In much of continental Europe, the term _school_ usually applies to primary education, with primary schools that last between four and nine years, depending on the country.
+'s 1887 painting _La Tache noire_ depicts a child being taught about the "lost" province of Alsace-Lorraine in the aftermath of the Franco-Prussian War – an example of how European schools were often used in order to inoculate Nationalism in their pupils.]] , Bonn, 1988]] In much of continental Europe, the term _school_ usually applies to primary education, with primary schools that last between four and nine years, depending on the country.
 It also applies to secondary education, with secondary schools often divided between _Gymnasiums_ and vocational schools, which again depending on country and type of school educate students for between three and six years.
 In Germany students graduating from Grundschule are not allowed to directly progress into a vocational school, but are supposed to proceed to one of Germany's general education schools such as Gesamtschule, Hauptschule, Realschule or Gymnasium.
 When they leave that school, which usually happens at age 15–19 they are allowed to proceed to a vocational school.
 The term school is rarely used for tertiary education, except for some _upper_ or _high_ schools (German: Hochschule), which describe colleges and universities.

 In Eastern Europe modern schools (after World War II), of both primary and secondary educations, often are combined, while secondary education might be split into accomplished or not.
 The schools are classified as middle schools of general education and for the technical purposes include "degrees" of the education they provide out of three available: the first – primary, the second – unaccomplished secondary, and the third – accomplished secondary.
 Usually the first two degrees of education (eight years) are always included, while the last one (two years) gives option for the students to pursue vocational or specialized educations.